Blog

 • Interface

-A script mimicking the steps of the user registration process can be developed for filling the database through the system interface.
+A script mimicking the steps of the user registration process can be developed to fill the database via the system interface.

 New users created by the script are recorded in the database.
-A snapshot of the file system can be made in order to use the created users for test execution.
+A snapshot of the file system can be taken to use the created users for test execution before each test run.

 To get a consultation, drop us a few lines.